maats01/MandalorianGame/README.md

 The game was developed in Python 3.11.5 using pygame 2.5.2.

-To run it, you must have an virtual environment:
+To run it, you must have a virtual environment:
 ```
 python -m venv env
 ```